Wednesday, August 18, 2020

 Starting in 1969 on a trip to her ancestral land of Lithuania with her mother and aunt, Audrey completed the UN list in Timor Leste in 2002, and the TCC list in 2009 in Wake Island, a military base.

-To retain her title, Audrey has had to visit new countries as they have become independent (like South Sudan in 2011), and new territories as they are added to the TCC list every odd year.
+To retain her title, Audrey has had to visit new countries as they have become independent, and new territories as they are added to the TCC list every odd year.